gvwilson/thirdbit/src/fiction/in-heck/index.md

 Gumption pointed at the wagon.

 "You stay right where you are!"
-Meribeth snapped,
+Maddy snapped,
-grabbing the back of his overalls and hauling him back.
+grabbing the back of his overalls.
 "If we're still here in five minutes we can worry about the fire then."

-The third helibot raced away.
+The third helibot zipped overhead, dodging and weaving as Special Blazes threw fireballs at it.
-The earth split under the force of Special Leaf's tech.
-Zig-zag cracks appeared in the hard-packed road.
-*He can't keep doing this,* Gumption thought, but the old tortoise didn't let up.
-He swept his arms from side to side, each slow pass creating dips and hummocks in the ground.

-One breath, two, and a fresh wave of attackers came around the corner.
+One second, two, and a fresh wave of attackers rolled into view.
 These weren't rag-tag machines like the ones Patient in Darkness had cobbled together out of spare parts.
 These were weapons.
 The small six-wheeled scouts in front were almost as fast as the helibots.
-The two behind them were almost as large as Crusher, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.
+The two behind them were as large as Bee Six Vee, squat and heavily armored, with four wheeled legs for speed and two crab arms for fighting.